Your wardrobe reflects and communicates who you are

 If you need a starting point, there is a standard set of clothes most men would benefit from having.
 On EG, we call this the Lean Wardrobe.

 Understanding and applying the Lean Wardrobe is only the first step.
 To make your style truly personal, you have to add little things that showcase your personality.
-Simple additions (like unique accessories and jewelry), or conscious decisions (such as a favorite shirt style or cut of trouser) is a good place to start.
+Simple additions (like unique accessories and jewelry) or conscious decisions such as a favorite

 You can also adopt and tweak typical style archetypes by adopting parts of the look you love, and simply discarding the rest.